Skip to main content

 ParseHub is a well-known visual scraping tool.
 Its strength is letting a non-developer click through a target site, mark the fields they want, and get structured output without writing code.
 For one-off or low-volume jobs run by an analyst from a desktop, ParseHub is genuinely the right shape.

 The reason teams look for a ParseHub alternative in 2026 is that scraping has moved into the application stack.
 The agent decides at runtime which URLs to read.
 The backend service ingests pages on every user request.
 The pipeline runs in CI.
-None of those workloads can be steered by a desktop click trail. fastCRW is a Rust-based web scraping API that exposes search, scrape, crawl, map, and extract behind a Firecrawl-compatible REST surface, runs in 6.6 MB of resident memory on the reference workload, and ships as a single AGPL-3.0 binary.
+None of those workloads can be steered by a desktop click trail. fastCRW is a Rust-based web scraping API that exposes search, scrape, crawl, map, and extract behind a Firecrawl-compatible REST surface, keeps a lightweight resident set on the reference workload, and ships as a single AGPL-3.0 binary.

 Choose fastCRW when scraping is invoked from code, an AI agent, or CI, and you want a self-host path.
 Choose ParseHub when the operator is a non-developer doing low-volume visual extraction and there is no plan to put it behind an API.